corazawaf/coraza-proxy-wasm/README.md

 Take a look at its config file [ftw.yml](./ftw/ftw.yml) for details about tests currently excluded.

 ## Example: Spinning up the coraza-wasm-filter for manual tests
-Once the filter is built, via the commands `mage RunExample` and `mage teardownExample` you can spin up and tear down the test environment.
+Once the filter is built, via the commands `mage runExample` and `mage teardownExample` you can spin up and tear down the test environment.
 Envoy with the coraza-wasm filter will be reachable at `localhost:8080`.
 The filter is configured with the CRS loaded working in Anomaly Scoring mode.
 For details and locally tweaking the configuration refer to [coraza-demo.conf](./rules/coraza-demo.conf) and [crs-setup-demo.conf](./rules/crs-setup-demo.conf).
 In order to monitor envoy logs while performing requests you can run:
 - Envoy logs: `docker-compose -f ./example/docker-compose.yml logs -f envoy-logs`.
 - Critical wasm (audit) logs: `docker-compose -f ./example/docker-compose.yml logs -f wasm-logs`

 ### Manual requests
-Run `./example/e2e-example.sh` in order to run the following requests against the just set up test environment, otherwise manually execute and tweak them to grasp the behaviour of the filter:
+Run `./e2e/e2e-example.sh` in order to run the following requests against the just set up test environment, otherwise manually execute and tweak them to grasp the behaviour of the filter:
 ```bash
 # True positive requests:
 # Custom rule phase 1